gabriel-a-oliver/Portfolio/README.md

 significant amount of my work went into making tree variations, by request of one of our environment developers.
 Although I have developed many more variations, I have included some of the assets used in the game
 here: https://tinyurl.com/1xc401sh

-## Book Cover Design | Society of the Spectacle
-See Folder of Images: https://rb.gy/4z1r2p

-This project is from my Introduction to Design class where I had to create book a book cover for *Society of the Spectacle* by Guy Debord.
-The goal of this project was to create a book cover that expresses the theme of the book, which uses formal contrasts, and asymmetrical-dynamic design.
-The assignment was to be completed individually and required me to make a 6 in. x 9 in. print which includes the name of the book and author and to use no outside sources.

-In brief, the book *Society of the Spectacle*, published in 1967, is about how society oppresses itself through capitalism, media, and social pressures to keep the status quo.
-To create many different ideas, I made a mind map to figure out what subjects I could create to express this theme, see here: https://rb.gy/gufoyp.
-After a couple of class critiques, I noticed that my classmates were not abstracting the theme of the book, but rather focusing on an example of contemporary social pressure.
-Acknowledging how my classmates were tackling the project, I had decided to make something unique and abstract the theme and only using simple shapes to make the composition.
-My classmates were using Adobe Illustrator to develop their book covers, but I found that the design I wished to make required 3D modelling.
-I decided to use Blender to design the composition, noting that no other classmate was using 3D modelling to develop their book cover.

-The first draft, here: https://rb.gy/chymex, was a large rectangle that casts a shadow on small circles.
-The idea being that the circles strive to be something that they cannot, and it keeps them oppressed.
-Issues with this draft included its poor lighting and portraying the idea that a separate force is oppressing the people, rather than the people oppressing themselves.
-The second draft, here: https://rb.gy/myhyk1, fixed issues with the theme.
-However, it needed further development in its formal contrasts and lighting.
-For the final version here: https://rb.gy/tndynr, I tightened the framing, fully desaturated the colors, and increased the lighting contrast to represent the dismal tone of the book.
-Lastly, I added the book title and author in the top left corner using Adobe Illustrator.
-I enlarged the words “Society” and “Spectacle” to pronounce their importance in the book’s theme and imagery of the book cover.

 ## Untitled Jam Game | Map Theme, AI A* Implementation, Enemy Parent Class, Melee Weapon, Health, and Speed-boost Programming
 See Folder of Images: https://rb.gy/noivnu